Here we will answer a common question, do chickens eat chickens? You can offer your birds some leftover cooked chicken meat, and they will enjoy it.

 Cannibalism occurs when chickens in a coop are stressed by poor management practices.

-When one bird becomes stressed, it may start picking another chicken’s feathers, vent, toes, or comb.
+When one bird becomes stressed, it may start picking another chicken’s feathers, vents, toes, or comb.

 Once blood or an open wound is visible on the other chicken, the vicious habit of cannibalism can spread through your entire flock.